theblixguy/DynamicIslandUtilities/README.md

 to get the size of the Dynamic Island cutout.
 This size is the same on both the iPhone 14 Pro and Max.

+> **Warning**
-**Warning**: At the moment, this provides the static size of the island, not the dynamic size (the island will expand if there's a live activity running).
+> At the moment, this provides the static size of the island, not the dynamic size (the island will expand if there's a live activity running).

 ## DynamicIslandProgressIndicatorViewController